niekcandaele/gke-10/.design/2025-08-24-bank-boutique-payment-integration/design.md

 #### Functional
 - REQ-001: The system SHALL accept payment requests from Online Boutique's CheckoutService via gRPC
 - REQ-002: WHEN a customer makes a purchase THEN the payment SHALL be deducted from their Bank of Anthos account
-- REQ-003: The system SHALL validate Bank of Anthos JWT tokens for authentication
+- REQ-003: The system SHALL use service account authentication when calling Bank of Anthos APIs
 - REQ-004: The system SHALL map credit card numbers to bank account numbers for payment processing
 - REQ-005: WHEN payment fails due to insufficient funds THEN the system SHALL return appropriate error to CheckoutService
 - REQ-006: The system SHALL convert between Boutique's Money format and Bank's cents format
-- REQ-007: The system SHALL support the A2A (Agent-to-Agent) protocol for intelligent payment routing

 #### Non-Functional
 - **Performance**: Payment processing latency < 500ms (p99)